mikebranstein/nativescript-workshop-instructions/src/chapters/chapter2.md

 If you're using a provided laptop, it's running Windows, so you're going to be running your app in an Android emulator named GenyMotion.
 Don't worry: it's already pre-installed for you.
 GenyMotion is free for personal use, so when you get home, you'll be able to follow along.

+> **What is an Emulator?** Uh...that's a great question with a lengthy answer.
+[Jen Looper](https://twitter.com/jenlooper) wrote a [great article](http://developer.telerik.com/content-types/tutorials/how-do-mobile-emulators-even/) on emulators, simulators, and how your mobile app code may (or may not) look like you'd expect when.

 The first thing we'll need to do is to start up the GenyMotion emulator.
 Let's do it.

 <h4 class="exercise-start">